Electric Vehicles

 CHARGING EVS

 All Peg City FIX stations with EVs have chargers installed.
-For short trips around the city, plug the EV back in when you return.
+For short trips around the city, it’s as simple as plugging the EV back in when you return.
+If the charger isn’t working or the EV has less than 30km of range at the end of your booking, please call our member services team.

 Level 3

 This is the fastest option.
+Charging times depend on several factors, such as the size of the car battery and the car’s capabilities.
 On average, it takes an hour to ninety minutes to charge from empty to 90%.
 Please look for a combo (CCS) port when charging at level 3.
 Tesla and CHAdeMO chargers are incompatible with our EVs.

 Level 2